 making any recognizable attempt to score a goal.
 This is regarded as passive

-opposing player may give a warning signal by saying “passive play”.
-This gives
+recognized, the opposing player may give a warning signal by saying “passive

-shooting, a warning can be given by the opponent after five (5) seconds has
+passing or shooting, a warning can be given by the opponent after 5 seconds.
+Within